BDC Hamburger Icon

 Some employees will likely be hesitant to discuss their mental health, fearing adverse effects on their professional development and career opportunities.
 You’ll need a multi-pronged approach to address the physical and mental challenges of post-pandemic workplace stress and anxiety compassionately and effectively.

 Ensure your employee benefits include mental health coverage for employees and their children.
-According to On Our Sleeves, almost a third of employees whose children struggle with mental health issues are actively considering quitting their jobs, compared to 25 percent overall.
+According to Parenting Mental Health, 54 percent of parents whose children experience mental health challenges reported serious negative effects on their ability to work and 13 percent have stopped working entirely.

 2. Implement flexible schedules to help with workplace stress and anxiety.